Technical Architecture and Security Innovation

 Transaction Success Rates: The platform tracks order completion percentages, measuring vendors who successfully deliver products versus those who fail to fulfill orders.
 Vendors maintaining high success rates (95%+) receive positive recognition, while declining performance triggers warnings and potential account restrictions.

-Dispute Resolution History: Vendor dispute rates and outcomes provide crucial reliability indicators.
+Dispute Resolution History: Vendor dispute rates and outcomes provide key reliability indicators.
 Frequent disputes suggest problems with product quality, shipping reliability, or vendor honesty.
 The platform analyzes dispute patterns, considering both dispute frequency and dispute outcomes to identify vendors who consistently face legitimate customer complaints.

 Communication Responsiveness: Average response times to buyer messages indicate vendor professionalism and customer service quality.
 Vendors who respond quickly to inquiries and proactively communicate about order status receive higher ratings, while those who ignore messages or provide poor communication face reputation penalties.